Eduardo-LP-Silva/Minix-Trouble/README.md

 You'll also need to copy the file in the "Lib" folder to home/lcom/svn/proj/src, "proj" being the name of the game folder (it is advisable to not change this name).

-Finally, navigate to home/lcom/svn/proj/src, execute the make command, followe by run 'pwd'/proj.
+Finally, navigate to home/lcom/svn/proj/src, execute the make command, followed by run 'pwd'/proj.
 That's it, the game should start now!